25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ## Operators

-All the basic arithmetic operations can be used along with logical operators.
+All the basic arithmetic operations can be used along with logical operators

 - `|`: bitwise OR operator
 - `&`: bitwise AND operator